-- Planning to manage risk is a conscious decision. - Being healthy and safe requires investing time and thought. - The person in charge has to model the right behaviours. - Everyone on the vineyard or winery has to believe it's the right thing to do.
+- Planning to manage risk is a conscious decision. - Being healthy and safe requires investing time and thought. - The person in charge has to model the right behaviours. - Everyone working in the business has to believe it's the right thing to do.